Category Archives: Homeschool

 November 21, 2010

-Looking for a hiking trail between Woodville and Livingston somewhere close to the Alabama-Coushatta Reservation, and unable to find it, we decided to go on to Livingston State Park.
-Once we arrived we drove around a little bit to get our bearings.
-I have to say, that it was a bit confusing even with our map, but eventually, we found the mile long hiking trail we wanted to take.
+Looking for a hiking trail between Woodville and Livingston, somewhere close to the Alabama-Coushatta Reservation, and unable to find it, we decided to go on to Livingston State Park.
+Once we arrived, we drove around a little bit to get our bearings.
+I have to say, that it was a bit confusing even with our map, but eventually, we found the mile-long hiking trail we wanted to take.
 It showed it had a frog and a duck pond on this loop, so we decided to try this one.

 Kirby Nature Trail